Tips and Resources for Storytelling

 Blogs: Your New Best friends

 A great place to start is checking out other writer's blogs.
-Take notes (seriously, this will change your life) as you read along and play whatever music settles your brain as you read along.
-My favorite blogs are:
+I take notes as I read along.

 HELPING WRITERS BECOME AUTHORS (KM WEILAND).
 KM Weiland's excellent, long-running blog is home to hundreds of detailed, thought-provoking posts on writing that are easy to understand and never overwhelming.
 Her blog pairs well with her series of books on writing.
 She even has a wonderful collection of posts analyzing almost every Marvel movie released to date!
 Her fun, inventive posts are a GREAT place to start your freelance study.